KasDev573/obsidian-dynamic-table-plugin/README.md

 | <input type="checkbox" id="c545ad"> | <input type="checkbox" id="e04729"> | Text3    |
 | <input type="checkbox" id="a8b8d4"> | <input type="checkbox" id="c9ec42"> | Text4    |
 ```

+# NOTE
+For spacing they aren't tabs but 2 spaces.
+You have above `filters:` then the next line two spaces after is `Example Header 1:` then on the following line is `Column A:`, YAML is very strict with spacing and will break if you use stuff incorrectly.

 ---